jennysivapalan/lm-code-book-manager-api-ts/README.md

 npm test
 ```

-### Tasks
+### Tasks worked on

-Here are some tasks for you to work on:

-📘 Task 1: Implement the following User Story with tests.
+📘 Task 1: Implemented the following User Story with tests.

 `User Story: As a user, I want to use the Book Manager API to delete a book using its ID`

-📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way
-to add in exception handling to the project?

--   Clue 1: What if someone wants to add a book with an ID for a book that already exists?
-How do we handle this gracefully?

--   Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
-    How can we improve the API by handling errors gracefully and show a helpful message to the client?
+📘 Extension Task: Added missing tests for PUT endoing point and non-happy path tests for other tests.
+These cover:

+- Checking if a book ID exists and if not to return an error message with appropriate status code for an endpoint.
+- Checking invalid URLS return